List of The Dumping Ground characters: Hugo Little

 Hugo Little, played by Hugo Nash, made his first appearance in series 10 episode 1 ("A Whole New Start").
-Hugo owns a treasured teddy bear named “Little Hug”.
+Hugo owns a treasured teddy bear named "Little Hug".
+Hugo was closest to Kyle, viewing him as an elderly brother type figure.

+He does not return to Series 11, nor does Little Hug.

 Wes Oldfield

-Wes Oldfield, played by Owen Phillips, made his first appearance in series 10 episode 1 ("A Whole New Start").
+Wesley "Wes" Oldfield, played by Owen Phillips, made his first appearance in series 10 episode 1 ("A Whole New Start").

-Doreen
+Doreen Adebayo

-Doreen, played by Andrea Hall, made her first appearance in series 10 episode 1 ("A Whole New Start").
-She was the head care worker at Bridley Hill and May-Li’s former boss.
+Doreen Adebayo, played by Andrea Hall, made her first appearance in series 10 episode 1 ("A Whole New Start").
+She was the head care worker at Ashdene Ridge after the fire started.
+She is the regional care manager of Pottiswood and was formerly the temporary head care worker at the former care home Bridley Hill.
+She becomes the replacement careworker for May-Li Wang in "Under New Management".

+Doreen is firm and fair, helping Clem be aware of her potential ADHD in "Frogs On A Train" and stopping Candi-Rose's parents from getting hold of her in "The Hardest Word", though she shows her more strict side in "Under New Management" when she imposes new rules, leading to a rebellion fronted by Floss.
+Doreen has the children's best interests at heart, and presses Floss about her pathway plan throughout the second half of Series 10 because she knows Floss has a bright future ahead of her.